plison/cyberrisk/style-guide.md

 As a rule, all code should be written in Python3 >= 3.8

-Other languages is acceptable if it can be argued that not using Python will make the code easier to implement and/or maintain.
+Other languages are acceptable if it can be argued that not using Python will make the code easier to implement and/or maintain.
 The reason for chosing something other than Python must be OK with the project lead and documented.

 ## Header

-All code must be contain a header with the name and email of the developers of the code (more than one contributer, more than one name  ) All code must be
+All code must contain a header with the name and email of the developers of the code (more than one contributer, more than one name)

 ## Version Control

-under version control
+1. All code must be under version control.
-default version control is Git
+2. The version control used is Git.

 ## Code style